The New Craft Gins

 Small batch artisan gins

-Never having been a gin drinker I was intrigued by all the new artisan gin available in Europe.
+Never having been a gin drinker I was intrigued by all the new artisan gins available in Europe.
 I do recall a few unfortunate gin moments in my younger years though.
-I always hated the taste of tonic and that whole notion of a gin martini fortunately by-passed me.
+I always hated the taste of tonic and that whole notion of a gin martini, fortunately, by-passed me.
 Small batch craft gins are everywhere these days and these new artisanal gins are winning over gin haters all over the world.
 Artisan Gins have moved into the mainstream and now folks are even attempting to make their own craft gin at home.

-I do love the names gin has gone by in yesteryear though mother’s Ruin, Cuckold’s Comfort, and Dutch Courage for example.
-Redolent (literally) of those nasty Victorian alley ways, Jack the Ripper and the mean streets of London back in the day.
-History has given gin some pretty colourful nickmanes.
+I do love the names Gin has gone by in yesteryear though mother’s Ruin, Cuckold’s Comfort, and Dutch Courage for example.
+Redolent (literally) of those nasty Victorian alleyways, Jack the Ripper and the mean streets of London back in the day.
+History has given Gin some pretty colourful nicknames.

 The History of Gin

 The word gin itself comes from the French ‘genièvre’ and Dutch ‘jenever’, both of which mean ‘juniper’.

 Simply put gin is a colourless, or ‘neutral’ spirit, that can be made from fermented grain or molasses, and flavoured with juniper berries.
 Over the years various herbs, fruits and spices, aka botanicals, have been added to the mix to enhance the flavour.